nmearl/wsp-hubbles-law/day_four/hubble-intro.md

 :::

 :::{grid-item-card} The Fate of the Universe
-The value of $H_\circ$ can help predict the future behavior of the universe's expansion, whether it will continue to expand forever, slow down, or eventually collapse.
+The value of $H_0$ can help predict the future behavior of the universe's expansion, whether it will continue to expand forever, slow down, or eventually collapse.
 :::
 ::::
 ```